redis/redis-doc/commands/incrbyfloat.md

 ## Implementation details

-The command is always propagated in the replication link and the Append Only File as a `SET` operation, so that differences in the underlying floating point math implementation will not be sources of inconsistency.
+The command is always propagated in the replication link and the Append Only File as a `SET` operation so that differences in the underlying floating point math implementation will not be sources of inconsistency.